deavmi/homepage/content/_index.md

 <img src="/img/donate.png" width="200" hieght="200" style="float:right;wrap">
 {{</bruh>}}

-If you like what I _do_ and don't mind shilling a _few_ then you can send me some Internet money (note I don't accept PayPal or any centralised service) or a gold certificate.
+If you like what I _do_ and don't mind shilling a _few_ then you can send me some Internet money.
 The aim of the donations are to show appreciation for my work.
 If, however, you are interested in donating to one of my projects (whereby the money goes towards it) then please find the respective donation link on their project pages.

 {{<bruh>}}
 <br>